markshust/docker-magento/README.md

 This install will mount a `src` directory as a docker volume.
 Note that the persistancy comes from your host machine, so you may terminate running nginx/php containers and start them back up, and your data will remain.
 The `appdata` definition in the docker-compose.yml file is mainly there so we only have to define the relation in one place in the file, instead of it being defined multiple times.

 For MySQL, the `mysqldata` container runs from the `tianon/true` volume.
 This makes a persistent Docker volume, however be aware that removing this container will remove all of your MySQL data (aka your database).
 Even though it appears as exited/stopped when running `docker ps -a`, be sure not to remove this container, as your MySQL data will truly go away if you remove it.

+## Environment Variables

+You may pass in environment variables which will override the web server configurations at runtime.
+All variables are optional as appropriate defaults are set.

+Please see the appropriate images for available values:

+- <a href="https://github.com/mageinferno/docker-magento2-php#variables" target="_blank">mageinferno/php-fpm</a>
+- <a href="https://github.com/mageinferno/docker-magento2-nginx#variables" target="_blank">mageinferno/nginx</a>

 ## OS X / Dinghy